 - 3.10.
 WPD has an established assurance framework for ensuring key business data and regulatory information is accurate.
 Over the past decade, extensive investment has been made to implement the technology and business systems that strengthen data governance.
 We recognise that business information is critical to making the right decisions.
 Our preference is to have experienced personnel involved in preparing and checking data.
 We have developed a very experienced team who understand our systems and reporting requirements.
-We continued to draw upon those expertise in the preparation and assurance of our Business Plan - 3.11.
+We continued to draw upon those expertise in the preparation and assurance of our Business Plan. - 3.11.
 Our Business Plan governance framework introduces challenge on all activity associated with developing our Business Plan.
 Clear roles, responsibilities and accountability were established to support the governance framework.
 The separation of roles in relation to the development of our plan was key to robust professional critiquing on how our Business Plan goals were being met and provided a means for delivering certain aspects of assurance. - 3.12.
 Our three lines of defence business risk management model was applied to the development of our Business Plan.
 Experienced managers were engaged to represent the business specialisms and take ownership for discrete sections of the plan.
 These managers were guided by the Business Plan Group to develop plan content that addressed our plan objectives.
 The second line Business Plan Group, managed risks associated with the plan's development and implemented the appropriate templates to mitigate risks and manage assurance activities. - 3.13.
-We have used a range of external specialists to assist with our assurance programme.
+We have used our Internal Audit Team and a range of external specialists to assist with our assurance programme.
 We recognised that certain risks merited using independent specialists to challenge and assure that our plan and assumptions were robust. - 3.14.
+The diagram 'Managing Business Plan Development Risks: WPD Three Lines of Defence Model' (see figure SA-01.3) describes the lines of defence that were relevant to the mitigating risks associated with the development of our Business Plan.
+These represent the range of assurance expertise we called upon to deliver different aspects of our assurance programme. - 3.15.
 The diagram 'Managing Business Plan Development Risks: WPD Three Lines of Defence Model' (see figure SA-01.3) describes the lines of defence that were relevant to the mitigating risks associated with the development of our Business Plan.
 These represent the range of assurance expertise we called upon to deliver different aspects of our assurance programme.